arnt/regext-epp-variants/draft-galvin-regext-epp-variants.md

 it is better to not ask them to send it, but rather return the appropriate primary domain name in the response.

-`This extension defines a new command called the Variant Check Command that defines an additional primary domain name element for the EPP &lt;check&gt; command.
+This extension defines a new command called the Variant Check Command that defines an additional Primary Domain name element for the EPP &lt;check&gt; command.

 The command MAY contain an &lt;extension&gt; element, which MUST contain a